 Students are given standardized tests annually.
 These tests are used to determine academic progress for individual students, for groups of students, for the school district and to comply with state law.
 Students are tested unless, in rare cases, they are excused by the principal or qualify for alternative assessment.
-The lowa Statewide Assessments of Student Progress are given to all students in grades 3-11.
+The Iowa Assessments are given to all students in grades 3-11.